Frequently Asked Medicinal Mushroom Questions

 Where are your mushrooms from?

 All our mushroom extracts are from the leading supplier of organic mushroom extracts: Nammex.
-They have over 40 years of mushroom growing experience and were one of the first companies to bring organic medicinal mushrooms to North America.
-All of their extract are made from certified organic fruiting bodies, organically grown or wildcrafted from deep within mountain regions of China.
+They have over 40 years of mushroom growing experience and were one of the first companies to bring organic medicinal mushroom extracts to North America.
+All of their extract are made from certified organic mushrooms (fruiting bodies), organically grown or wildcrafted from deep within mountain regions of China.

 China is the leading supplier of mushrooms worldwide and supplies over 85% of the world’s mushrooms.
-It is one of the only places in the world where you can get 100% organic fruiting body extracts that can be sold at an affordable price.
+It has a rich history of mushroom use as both food and medicine and is the birth place of mushroom cultivation with shiitake being farmed in the early 1200s.
+China is one of the only places in the world where you can get 100% organic mushroom (fruiting body) extracts that can be sold at an affordable price.

 Do you test for heavy metals?

 Of course.
-All products are screened for heavy metals.
+All products are screened for heavy metals twice.
 We follow the American Health Products Association (AHPA) guidelines for heavy metals which is in compliance with CA Prop 65.

 Why do you only list beta-glucans and not polysaccharides?